bayswaterpc/monorepo-with-tauri-client/README.md

-# monorepo-with-tauri-client
+# About

-Demo app showing how to set up tauri desktop app within an monorepo
+This app demo's how to set up your tauri-app in a mono repo with ci cd adjusted accordingly.

+# Acknowledgments

+For more info on [tauri](https://tauri.studio/) and their excellent CI CD actions [repo](https://github.com/tauri-apps/tauri-action)